Ontario Careless Driving Defence

 A lesser charge may fit better

-Sometimes the evidence supports a more specific or less damaging offence rather than careless driving.
-That can create room for negotiation.
+Sometimes the evidence supports a more specific or less damaging offence than careless driving — which creates room for negotiation.
+How resolutions work.

 Causation may be disputed

-In injury or death cases, it may be necessary to examine whether the alleged driving actually caused the harm alleged by the prosecution.
+In injury or death cases, whether the alleged driving actually caused the harm alleged may itself be a live issue.

 The accident is only the beginning of the analysis.

-A proper careless driving review looks at the facts, evidence, location, witness reliability, officer assumptions, insurance exposure, civil risk, employment risk, and whether a less damaging outcome may be available.
+A proper careless driving review looks at the facts, evidence, location, witness reliability, officer assumptions, insurance risk, civil risk, employment risk — and whether a less damaging outcome may be available.

 Common Scenarios